northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 ::::

 ::::{dropdown} 2.
 What is the timeline of the testing phase?
-The `lowpriority` partition will be available for testing after the October maintenance window (October 4, 2022).
+The `lowpriority` partition will be available for testing in Fall 2023.
 Only groups who opt in will have access to the `lowpriority` partition during the testing phase and only hardware owned by those groups will be part of the test partition.
 ::::

 ::::{dropdown} 3.
 How can I participate in the testing phase?